 This is not to say that everything that goes on in church should make us feel warm, fuzzy, and happy.
 Growing physically and in the Lord has its painful moments!
 Sometimes we hear things that rub us the wrong way and make us conflicted.
 The test is not whether we are asked to do something we don’t want to do, but how are we treated in the growth process?
 How do we as a church treat people?
-Jesus was a patient and tender Teacher with His hearers, and in some cases it took years for them to arrive at where He wanted them to be.
+Jesus was a patient and tender Teacher with His hearers.
+In some cases it took years for them to arrive at where He wanted them to be.
 Peter was a disciple of Jesus for three years before he was converted!

 Healthy Christians do not intentionally highlight the shortcomings and failures of their fellow believers.
 When Jesus reigns supreme in our hearts, we don’t go around looking for problems in the church or in other people’s lives.
 But sometimes the problems are so obvious they cannot be ignored.
 How do we deal with conflict in the church–individually and corporately?
 How do we as a church remain healthy and strong?
 What happens when a church becomes sick?
 Even, toxic?

 We should not assume that every church is healthy, no more than it should be assumed that every person we meet is healthy.
 Just as we need to take care of our personal health and undergo periodic testing, so every church should be periodically examined to make sure it is healthy and spiritually balanced.

 1. Toxic Faith, by Stephen Arterburn and Jack Felton

 3. Bart Breen, Bart's Baramoter (online) Reprinted with permission